Sustainability performance

 Targets and Metrics

-Undertake water management assessment across assets under our operational control and set water targets by 2023.
+Undertake water management assessment across assets under our operational control, ensuring water is used efficiently

 To see all our Build Well, Live Well and Act Well targets, please click here.